 - The stipend is $23,500, which includes one round-trip air ticket, funds to prepare for overseas fieldwork, and support for interpretation.
 Fellows may receive salary from their employers, but cannot carry out assignments while on the award.

-- Fellows are required to attend the Abe Fellows' Retreat from January 17–20, 2020.
+- Fellows are required to attend the Abe Fellows’ Retreat which is held over a weekend in January or February every year.
 The fellowship tenure may begin between April 1 and December 31, 2020.

 In the US: